Patryk-Pospiech/ReverseShell-PHP/README.md

 In case where its failed to daemonise use encoding : URL encoding -double URL encoding - Base64

+The shell can be used for the following : sh, /bin/bash, /bin/sh, cmd, bash, powershell, pwsh, ash, bsh, csh, ksh, zsh, pdksh, tcsh, mksh, dash

 This tool may be used for legal purposes only.
 Users take full responsibility